rickrodness/Completed-Site/README.md

 This is a personal portfolio website showcasing my computer science journey at UCSD, including projects, research, and relevant academic experiences.
 The site is built with semantic HTML and basic CSS for structural clarity.

 ## Homework 5 HW5 Enhancements:
 In this update, I introduced dynamic project loading via localStorage and a remote JSON endpoint, allowing users to click “Load Local” or “Load Remote” to see different sets of project cards.
 This change boosts site interactivity and enhances the user experience.
 I also improved the styling a lot and enhanced the layout of my portfolio with CSS Grid and Flexbox, making it more responsive on different devices.
-Furthermore, I implemented a CRUD page (crud.html) to demonstrate how to create, read, update, and delete project data in localStorage for extra credit B.
+Furthermore, I implemented a CRUD page [CRUD Page](crud.html) to demonstrate how to create, read, update, and delete project data in localStorage for extra credit B.

 These updates reflect a stronger understanding of vanilla JavaScript, custom elements, and modern web APIs, while keeping a clear and organized commit history for future developers.